 Club J: Lancelot, one of the twelve round table knights in the legend of King Arthur.
 Lancelot on a playing card, like the historical record, was armed with a spear.

 Spade J: Ogier, a servant of Charlemagne the great.
 He has no sword on his side.

 Diamond J: Saint Knight Roland, the attendant of Charlemagne the great.
 He has a tough sword, which symbolizes courage and courage.

-Read to here, you should know a lot about the historical figures of playing CARDS.
+Read here, you should know a lot about the historical figures of playing CARDS.
 But if you’re a poker collector, I think you’d also like to collect CARDS related to collectibles.
-So here’s a look at some of collectibles you might like to collect.
+So here’s a look at some of the collectibles you might like to collect.